 How our Panel Recommended Solicitors can help you

-Our property team have plenty of experience of staircasing.
+Our property team have plenty of experience of shared ownership and staircasing.
 We are on the recommended solicitors panel for Radian Homes.
 We also regularly act for clients in property transaction in a wide range of housing associations including Sovereign, Aster and VIVID (formed from a merger of First Wessex and Sentinel Housing Association).

 Radian describe us as